zammad/zammad-admin-documentation/README.md

 whithin the repo, those changes will be discarded anyway ;) .

 **Note:**
-At the moment we only have an english version - the translation into other language is not planned as of now.
+These docs are available only in English.
+There are currently no plans to produce official translations into other languages.

 ## Documentation